philou/philou.github.com/_posts/2023-02-22-how-to-avoid-the-large-scale-impact-pitfall.markdown

 Local action is not limited to teams!
 Sessions with managers or product managers can be local too.
 However, keep the focus on their behavior and not that of others!

-Another local action is to be present and embody XP's calm and steady rhythm!
-This behavior has a lot more impact than we usually think!
+Another local action is to be present and **embody XP's calm and steady rhythm!
+This behavior has a lot more impact than we usually think!**

 You can also host 'open sessions,' which anyone from the organization can join!
 These sessions can be code katas or educational workshops.
 It's an excellent way to generate awareness, connect, and provide help.

 ### The direct benefits of local actions

-The main obvious benefit of local actions is that we can directly improve some people's lives!
-Many developers told me how learning XP practices changed their work life.
+**The main obvious benefit of local actions is that we can directly improve some people's lives!** Many developers told me how learning **XP practices changed their work life**.
 Their days had become more effective, engaging, and, most of all, calmer.

-Keep in mind that XP improves people's lives.
+So, keep in mind that XP improves people's lives.
 Focus on local actions.
 Your energy will follow!
-Plus, people will listen to you if you remain optimistic!
+Plus, **people will listen to you if you remain optimistic!**

 From another perspective, every local action is a potential conference talk or workshop.
 Sending proposals or attending meetups is another chance to improve developers' lives.

-Finally, the local action strategy is perfect if you are an embedded coach or a developer!
-All local actions can be part of your day-to-day job.
+Finally, **the local action strategy is perfect if you are an embedded coach or a developer!** All local actions can be part of your day-to-day job.
 Make sure to 'sell' it the right way:

 - Organize problem-solving workshops to make your team more effective.
 - Run mob or kata programming sessions to increase the skills of newcomers (and others).